zivid/zivid-ros/README.md

 > the command line or rosparam the serial number must be prefixed with a colon (`:12345`).
 > This parameter is optional.
 By default the driver will connect to the first available camera.

+`update_firmware_automatically` (bool, default: true)
+> Specify if the firmware of the connected camera should be automatically updated to the correct
+> version when the Zivid ROS driver starts.
+If set to false, if the firmware version is out of date
+> then camera must be manually updated, for example using Zivid Studio or `ZividFirmwareUpdater`.
+> Read more about [firmware update in our knowledgebase][firmware-update-kb-url].
+> This parameter is optional, and by default it is true.

 ## Services

 ### capture_assistant/suggest_settings